Jenny Craig Diet

 The program also includes a weekly in-person or over-the-phone counseling session.
 This is to provide you with support to stay on the plan and educate you about healthy weight habits, such as practicing portion control and getting regular exercise, as well as to help you maintain your mindset on losing weight.

 There are different versions of this program.
 The 2 main ones: the center-based and the home-based.
 The center-based program includes weekly visits with a trained Jenny Craig consultant at one of their 650 locations in the US, Canada, and Puerto Rico.
 These visits include private weigh-ins, as well as the chance to select and purchase your Jenny Craig food.
 The home-based version entails weekly phone sessions with a Jenny Craig consultant, as well as food delivery.
 Either program claims that your 1-1 expert coach will address your key issues and personalize the program for you.
-There are also variations on the program for different groups of people: men, silver (seniors), type 2 diabetes, and teens.
+There are also variations on the program for different groups of people: men, silver (seniors),

 After you choose between center-based or home-based, you can choose the program that is right for you: